 Not long after came the development of the 004 (Zero Zero Four) Okamoto latex condom.
 What’s so good about them, besides the quality?
 They are very, very thin.
 How thin?
 A mere 0.04 millimeters in thickness, compared to the average of 0.06 mm for other condoms like those from American industry leader Trojan.
 Some may worry that thinner condoms may be less safe than the thicker variety.
 Countless studies have shown that the one has no correlation with the other which to me is another reason to go thin.

 When purchased in regular retail outlets these condoms can be a bit pricey even though they are becoming more common than they were years ago when I had to hunt them out.
 I’ve seen a three pack go for as much as $5 US in convenience stores in Southeast Asia.
 It’s still not that bad when considering what you’re talking about but it’s way above average price of a love glove.
 Another problem is that the condoms sold in Asia are often on the narrow side.

-3. Okamoto 001 – What’s better than a condom that has a thickness of 0.04 millimeter?
+What’s better than a condom that has a thickness of 0.04 millimeter?
 How about one that is only 0.01 millimeters?
 Okamoto came out with just such a product in April 2015.
+It’s called the Okamoto 001.
 The thinnest condom in the world is now available around the world thanks to the internet.

 In order to go so thin Okamoto had to change from the standard latex material to polyurethane.
 This material provides the additional benefit of conducting heat better as well, making the 001 probably the best all around condom in existence.
 Believe it or not tests show that the 001 is even stronger than the 002 Okamoto released some time ago.
 Most of the people surveyed said they could feel the difference between the 001 and the 002.
 While I wasn’t reached for comment I can say that I feel the difference too.